escorciav/linux-utils/recipes/docker.md

 ## Interesting images

 - This [post](https://blog.networkprofile.org/what-docker-containers-am-i-running/) detailed a nice arragement of docker images and particular applications.
 From monitoring till DIY cloud of files&images (dropbox) and series/movies (netflix).

+## "Debug" building of a picky image

+If we need to step-in at any moment of the building:

+1 . search the image-hash of the previous successful step.

+2. Launch a container using that image hash in interactive mode.